dlab-berkeley/efficient-reproducible-project-management-in-R/README.md

 ## Setup

-Install the following three packages in R.
+Launch the bider or manually install the following three packages in R.

 ```r